rkstarnerd/Post_It/README.md

     *Authentication
     *Comment and vote on posts
-    *Tracks who created every comment, vote, and post *Display time based on user specified time zone *Uses ajax to vote
+    *Tracks who created every comment, vote, and post *Uses roles to allow admins to edit all posts *Display time based on user specified time zone *Uses ajax to vote
     *Slugs as URLs
+    *Uses gems to extract common logic
     *Deployed to Heroku

 Coming Features:

-    *Uses roles to allow admins to edit all posts *Uses gem to extract common logic
     *2-factor authentication